 Is there Multisite support?

-Not at the moment, but we do have a workaround for supporting ‘Content Images’ mapping in GatherContent.
-For this you will need to use short codes referencing the images saved in your attachment field.
-These will need to be placed where you will be wanting to paste your images.
+Not at the moment, but we do have a workaround for supporting ‘Content Images’ mapping in Content Workflow.
+For this, you will need to use shortcodes referencing the images saved in your attachment field.
+These will need to be placed where you will want to paste your images.

 [media-1 align=right linkto=attachment-page]